Anirruth/easy-hop-solana/README.md

 - `VITE_SOLANA_RPC_URL` Optional custom RPC for the web app.

 Notes
-- The API fetches live vault metrics for Solend and Kamino Lend.
+- The API fetches live vault metrics for Kamino Lend.
 - The API builds withdraw/swap/deposit transactions and the UI signs and submits them with the user wallet.
 - Cross-asset moves and SOL->token deposits use Jupiter swaps.